-Objective: After completing this module, students will be able to understand and apply basic AI/ML techniques to data scenarios, focusing on identifying fairness and bias issues found in the design of decision-making systems.
-We will work systematically towards understanding technical approaches to current AI/ML applications such as facial recognition, natural language processing, and predictive algorithms, all while being mindful of its social and legal context.
+Objective: After completing this module, students can understand and apply basic Al/ML techniques to data scenarios, focusing on identifying fairness and bias issues in designing decision-making systems.
+We will work systematically towards understanding technical approaches to current Al/ML applications such as facial recognition, natural language processing, and predictive algorithms, all while being mindful of its social and legal context.